 This course will introduce assessment methods for gauging necessary educational improvements and how these are implemented in a variety of areas across the educational spectrum.
 This course also provides a focus on technology as an implementation of educational improvement.
-Students will study technology in education and formulate a paper on its implementations, benefits and concerns.
-This course will look at educational improvement from personal, historical, philosophical, legal and job related perspectives.
-This course refers to texts and supplementary reading for foundational basis, but is largely research based in order to strengthen students' preparation for the dissertation process.
-Through research-based data gathering, students will have the opportunity to build a framework for learning and analyzing continuous improvement methods in education from a variety of perspectives and how it fits into society.
+Students will analyze the use of technology in education and formulate a paper on its implementations, benefits and concerns.
+This course will reflect on educational improvement from personal, historical, philosophical, legal, and job related perspectives.
+Texts and research based supplementary reading build the foundational information to strengthen students' preparation for the dissertation process.
+Through research data gathering, students will have the opportunity to build a framework for learning and analyzing continuous improvement methods in education from a variety of perspectives.